qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 of the layer.
 This can provide a quick way to get useful information about the layer.

 Additionally, you can add or edit a title and abstract for the layer in the :guilabel:`Description` section.
-It`s also possible to define a :guilabel:`Keyword list` here.
+It's also possible to define a :guilabel:`Keyword list` here.
 These keyword lists can be used in a metadata catalogue.
 If you want to use a title from an XML metadata file, you have to fill in a link in the :guilabel:`DataUrl` field.